Our Services

 1. Individual therapy.
 Participants meet once a week with their individual therapist to get help applying new skills to everyday life.

 2. Skills Group.
-Adolescents and their parents participate in a class to learn and practice new skills to create a Life Worth Living.
+Adolescents and their parents participate in a class to learn and receive feedback on using new skills to create a Life Worth Living.
 Young adults participate in an adults-only skills group of their own.

 3. Phone Coaching.
 Participants can call their individual therapist for help using skills anytime during the week.
-This is not additional therapy time, but a chance to get coaching to apply in the moment.
+This is not additional therapy time, but a chance to get coaching to be more skillful in the moment.

 4. Treatment team.
-Therapy for the therapist.
+Expert consultation for your therapist.
 Your individual therapist meets weekly with other DBT therapists to improve their own skills and resolve issues with delivering the treatment.

 How Long Does It Take

 DBT participants commit to either 24 (young adult) or 26 (adolescent) weeks of treatment at a time.
-Most DBT participants can expect to spend 12 months in treatment.
+Most DBT participants can expect to spend 12 - 18 months in treatment.
+Once life-threatening behaviors are under control, clients may benefit from additional treatment for underlying conditions, such as PTSD or OCD.
+DBT is structured to support the development of a full, rich life while not creating life-long consumers of mental health services.

 What is PE